 The main reason surgeons use steroid injections in rhinoplasty is to reduce swelling.
 Any time the skin is cut, it results in swelling.
-Since the nose is so sensitive, and plays such an important role in breathing, it’s important to manage swelling.
+Since the nose is so sensitive and plays such an important role in breathing, it’s important to manage to swell.

 Steroids are also used to prevent scar tissue from forming.
 After surgery, it’s natural for scar tissue to form, and it’s nearly impossible to eliminate all scar tissue.
 However, steroids can reduce the amount of potential scar tissue.
 Additionally, steroids can treat old scar tissue.

 Many of Dr. Marin patients wonder how many steroid injections will be necessary.
 This is a great question, and the answer is it really depends on the individual.
 As a general rule, most patients will require steroid injections within the first one to four months of surgery.
 Most patients will need more than one steroid injection to get the full benefits of steroid injections.

 The timing of steroid injections will depend on how quickly the nose is healing.
 During follow-up appointments, Dr. Marin will monitor the patient’s healing process and recommend steroid injections as needed.

 For more information about rhinoplasty and steroid injections, contact Dr. Marin’s practice in San Diego.
 Dr. Marin’s staff will schedule an in-office consultation so potential patients can find out if they are good candidates for treatment, and ask any questions they may have about surgery.